Schwannoma

 In 3 days, without leaving home.

-The first symptoms detected by the patient are hearing loss and unilateral noises (tinnitus), which can appear abruptly, be episodic or appear over a few years.
-Later, other symptoms may appear such as facial hypesthesia, facial paralysis or difficulty in swallowing.
+The first symptoms detected by the patient are hearing loss and unilateral noises (tinnitus), which may appear suddenly, be episodic or appear over a number of years.

 Do you have any of these symptoms?

-When schwannomas are undiagnosed and begin to be treated, serious symptoms such as gait instability, headache and vomiting, due to intracranial hypertension, will appear.
+When schwannomas go undiagnosed and untreated, serious symptoms such as gait instability, headache and vomiting due to intracranial hypertension will occur.

-With the exception of the optic nerves, all the nerves are related to the Schwann cells and are potential sites for the appearance of these tumors.
+With the exception of the optic nerves, all nerves are related to Schwann cells and are potential sites for these tumours.

-Vestibular schwannomas as they grow invade the inner ear canal and subsequently compress the brainstem and cerebellum.
+As vestibular schwannomas grow, they invade the internal auditory canal and subsequently compress the brainstem and cerebellum.

 Observation: since they are benign lesions of slow growth, it would be indicated in patients over 70 years old, with very small lesions and with serious systemic diseases or if they are asymptomatic.